-In this chapter, we would take an overview on what haven't finished this semester and what we are going to do for the coming semester.
-In general, there are four features modules we haven't finished or there are still some rooms for improvement.
-They are Region of Interest, ChatBox, Live-stream surveillance and Drag-and-drop modules.
+In this chapter, we would take an overview on which modules we think it could be further enhanced and modified; and then explain how could we do work on that.

+In general, there are four features modules still have some rooms for improvement.
+They are Region of Interest, ChatBox, Live-Stream Video (with RTSP) and Drag-and-drop modules.

-In this chapter, we will also to see the possibility to adopt more APIs / third party libraries.
+We will also to see the possibility to adopt more APIs / third party libraries.
 To see which open-source libraries we are interested in, how can they further enhance our system and discuss the possibility to "fuse" them into our product.

-8.2 ROI Module
+7.2 ROI Module